Main content

 Air Bangs and Choppy Bob

-For those with fine, straight hair, a choppy bob with air bangs can give your mane natural movement so it appears thicker and fuller.
-We recommend completing your styling routine with a texturizing spray for extra volume-building grip.
-Our pick: Matrix Miss Mess Dry Finishing Spray.
+For those with straight, fine hair, a choppy bob with air bangs can give your mane natural movement so it appears thicker and fuller.
+We recommend completing your styling routine with a texturizing formula for added volume and grip.
+Our pick is Matrix’s Builder Wax Spray, which combines the ease of a hairspray with the control and texture of a hair wax.

 Good hair day by @artistrybycarah